-And this brings us to the first practical point in our memo: the importance of national, and even international policy.
-Chinese Taipei, as we know, was very much on the frontier of ICT policy development with its National Information Infrastructure initiative more than a decade ago.
-This led to the creation of its telecenters which were also in the early stage of a world wide movement.
+We sometimes say "Talk is cheap."
+So is national policy if it fails to go beyond political talk.
+Chinese Taipei, as we know, has been much on the frontier of ICT policy development with its National Information Infrastructure initiative announced more than a decade ago.
+This led to the creation of its telecenters which were also in the early stage of a worldwide movement.
 And with the political backing implicit in its policy, Chinese Taipei is poised to improve and expand its telecenter program.
+National Telecenter Policies have become part of the agenda of many countries in recent years.

-It is important to note how a regional grouping of nations such as the European Union has had an influence.
+It is important to note how a regional grouping of nations such as the European Union has had an influence in ICT policy matters.
 In order to join the European Union, Poland is shaping a national ICT policy.
 Why?
-Because the EU requires all its members to have a national ICT policy.
-Similarly, the African Information Society Initiative has influenced African nations to establish national ICT policies and many of them have done so.
+Because the EU requires all its new members to have a national ICT policy.
+Similarly, the African Information Society Initiative has influenced African nations to establish national ICT policies, and many of them have done so.
 The AISI vision included these expectations:

-- Every man and woman, school-age child, village, government office, and business can access information and knowledge resources through computers and telecommunications. - Access to international, regional, and national 'information highways' is provided by providing 'off-ramps' in the villages and in the information channels catering specifically to grassroots society. - African information resources are reflect the needs of government, business, culture, education, and other aspects of every day community welfare.
+- Every man and woman, school-age child, village, government office, and business can access information and knowledge resources through computers and telecommunications. - Access to international, regional, and national 'information highways' is provided by providing 'off-ramps' in the villages and in the information channels catering specifically to grassroots society. - African information resources reflect the needs of government, business, culture, education, and other aspects of every day community welfare.

-Most African countries have started on their "national information and communication infrastructure" (NICI), Last year (2003) 17 had completed their strategies.
+Most African countries have started on their "national information and communication infrastructure" (NICI), In 2003, 17 had completed their strategies.
 High on their list of priorities is improvement of access to ICTs in rural areas through the use of telecenters.

-In its domestic Community Access Program, the Canadian Government went beyond the rhetoric of an Information Society and committed people and funding to make the Internet affordable in rural and urban communities across the nation through community access.
+In its domestic Community Access Program (CAP), the Canadian Government went beyond the rhetoric of an Information Society and committed people and funding to make the Internet affordable in rural and urban communities across the nation through ICT community access facilities.
 It made a six-year commitment, providing start-up money and an infrastructure to help local organizations participate in the initiative.
-While the resources offered by the central government were not enough for a complete comprehensive multi-purpose telecenter, the brand of the Canadian government combined with some serious money significantly motivated a nation-wide community-based effort that commanded provincial, regional and local participation.
-Canada now has more than 8.000 CAP sites.
+While the resources offered by the central government were not enough for a complete comprehensive multi-purpose telecenter, the imprimatur of the Canadian government combined with some "serious" money motivated a nation-wide community-based effort that commanded provincial, regional and local participation.
+Canada now has more than 8,000 CAP Internet sites.

 Besides the direct funding available and the administrative push, a national policy can also be instrumental in providing a favorable regulatory and tariff climate, and in producing the human resources that are vital to a telecenter movement.
-Some telecenters in Uganda and Senegal, for example, had to go through considerable bureaucratic hurdles simply to have imported IT equipment released to projects or simply repaired.
+Some telecenters in Uganda and Senegal, for example, had to go through considerable bureaucratic hurdles simply to have imported IT equipment released to projects or simply be repaired.

 To support its policy goal of becoming an Information Society superpower, the Indian government doubled the number of persons it would graduate from its technology training institutes.
-The Egyptian Government's plan for incorporating ICTs in its business and socioeconomic development includes - besides Technology Access Community Centres in rural areas - creation of facilities in all its 27 provinces that can train 30,000 people annually in computer uses.
+The Egyptian Government's plan for incorporating ICTs into its business and socioeconomic development includes - besides Technology Access Community Centres in rural areas - creation of facilities in all its 27 provinces that can train 30,000 people annually in computer uses.